prateek2712/M1_Metalweightcalculater_Utility/1_Requirements/README.md

 * Treats:
 In today's dynamic world, slower progress in innovation is always a threat to the organisation.
+* Very basic design with no GUI.
+Hence would not attract young generation to make use of it.
+* Many other similar applications available.

 ## 4W's & 1H
 * Who